Adityasingh817/Adityasingh817/README.md

 # Hi 👋 I'm Aditya Kumar

-💻 Linux System Administrator with 2+ years of hands-on experience in managing, configuring, and monitoring Linux servers (RHEL 7/8).
+💻 Linux System Administrator with 1 years of hands-on experience in managing, configuring, and monitoring Linux servers (RHEL 7/8).

 ---

 ## 👨‍💻 Professional Summary
-- 2+ years of experience as a Linux System Administrator
+- One years of experience as a Linux System Administrator
 - Strong experience with Red Hat Enterprise Linux (RHEL 7/8)
 - Skilled in server administration, troubleshooting, and monitoring
 - Experience with shell scripting, LVM, RAID, and automation